MarcusJRLee/examples/README.md

 ### AudiobookProject

 This is a project I created for research purposes.
 The code in the folder creates a mac application that is an interactive audiobook.
+The code can be found in another repo: https://github.com/MarcusJRLee/audiobook